7 Crucial Things You Need to Know About WHMIS

 Why was it called WHMIS 2015?

 In Canada, WHMIS was harmonized with the Global Harmonized System for Classification of Chemicals (GHS) in 2015.
 This significant change made the pictograms, labels, and chemical classification requirements similar in supportive countries worldwide.
 In 2023, additional changes were made to the WHMIS requirements.
-WHMIS 2015 will just be called plain WHMIS from now on.
+Effective immediately, WHMIS 2015 will be referred to simply as WHMIS.
 Please take a look at the changes here.

 Does WHMIS apply to all workplaces?